GomenBoi/card-game/README.md

 ## Customisation
 - By default, the controller will run the text view, but I have implemented a small GUI view.
-  - By replacing the line:
+  - To do this, replace the line in the controller main method where:

         IView view = new View();
   - by: